brightrobots/gf-autocomplete-off/readme.txt

 	- Go to a Gravity Form -> Edit Field -> Advanced Tab to set autocomplete off for that form field

 == Changelog ==

+= 1.0.1 =
+* Changed plugin path to be inline with WordPress.org plugin publishing rules.

 = 1.0 =
 * Initial release